pranaysingh-27/superstore_sales/README.md

 # Superstore Sales Analysis

 >> Description:
-- "Superstore" is an E-commerce store which sells furniture, office supplies, and computer peripherals.
-They want to analyse the sales performance over two years and find out what went right and what could be improved.
+- "Superstore" is an E-commerce store that operates in the US and sells furniture, office supplies, and computer peripherals.
+They want to analyze the sales performance over two years and find out what went right and what could be improved.

 >> Objective:
 - To contribute to the success of Superstore by utilizing data analysis techniques specifically focusing on visualization with important KPIs and key metrics, time series analysis to provide valuable insights and accurate sales forecasting.